rcc-uchicago/user-guide/docs/midway23/midway_hardware_overview.md

 # Hardware Overview
-The information here describes the hardware available on the Midway 2 and Midway 3 compute clusters.
+The information here describes the hardware available on Midway.

 ## Midway 2
 From these links: